-The study was conducted from January to March 2011 at five animals shelters across the U.S., and roughly 1,500 pet adopters filled out questionnaires detailing how they knew their cat or dog was the right one for them.
-Read the full results of the study here.
+The study was conducted from over three months at five animals shelters across the U.S., and roughly 1,500 pet adopters filled out questionnaires detailing how they knew their cat or dog was the right one for them.
+The results were published in the journal Animals.

-The research supports previous findings that have shown that cats and dogs that approach the front of the cage when a person nears have a much greater chance of being adopted.
+The research supports previous findings showing that cats and dogs that approach the front of the cage when a person comes near have a much greater chance of being adopted.

 About 5 million to 7 million animals enter U.S. shelters each year, and 3 million to 4 million of them are euthanized, according to the ASPCA.
 However, the organization hopes that by understanding why people select certain animals, it'll be able to increase adoption rates and decrease returns.

 It's particularly helpful to know that appearance is such a deciding factor because staff may need to spend more time counseling people about pets' behavior and other traits that might be overlooked, the ASPCA says.